Ultimate Guide To The Best Sydney Playgrounds For Kids

 2. Fairfield Adventure Park, Fairfield

-Older children, in particular, can explore ‘til their heart’s content- the focal point of this playground being an imposing 11 metre tall climbing frame, which takes kids to a platform with 3 slides that they can choose to descend from.
-The flying fox is an impressive 33 metres long, and little ones are encouraged to pack a bucket and spade due to all the sand available for them to get their hands messy with.
+Older children, in particular, can explore ‘til their heart’s content- the focal point of this playground being an imposing 11-metre tall climbing frame, which takes kids to a platform with 3 slides that they can choose to descend from.
+The flying fox is an impressive 33 metres long, and little ones are encouraged to pack a bucket and spade due to all the sand available for them to get their hands messy.
 There are also swings, climbing frames and trampolines for kids to enjoy, definitely one to check out.
 Read more and see more pictures here.